We dream of a truly democratic, just and prosperous Guyana....

 SOCIAL SERVICES & WELFARE

 As part of our holistic social services framework, we will support initiatives to assist families in crisis.
 Too many Guyanese children are malnourished.
 We must put in place a plan to fight poverty at the regional level while applying pressure at the national level.
-We will implement support initiatives for people on low and moderate incomes to have access to affordable housing.
-A large number of Guyanese in Region 4 live in substandard housing, many in shacks that have no electricity and often no running water.
-Again Region 4 must demand action from central government.
+We will implement initiatives to support people on low incomes to ensure they have access to affordable housing.
+A large number of Guyanese in Region 4 live in substandard housing, many in shacks that have no electricity and running water.
+We will demand action from central government.

 DRAINAGE & INFRASTRUCTURE